 Pre-note: to skip my rant, the "print" button/link is always on the top, right side of the blog.
 Don't forget to click the "remove images" if you don't want to include the photos.

 I wondered if she meant that it looks (and feels in the mouth) like a pound cake gone wrong that when you slice a piece, both sides are smooth and partly uncooked (you know what I'm saying?) which meant it did not have enough baking soda or powder.
 Anyway, I went ahead and add that extra oil (optional) as if I know what I'm doing (tahaha).
-I also decorated these muffins by topping them with rolled oats and pumpkin seeds-just because.
+I also decorated these muffins by topping them with rolled oats and sunflower seeds-just because.

-By the way, I also changed the way it was baked: instead of baking it at 350°, these muffins were baked under 400°.
+By the way, I also changed the way it was baked: instead of baking it at 350°, these muffins were baked at 400°.
 I just thought having 2 teaspoons of baking soda, these muffins need to 'rise' to its potential hence a really good hot oven will do it's job for the first 10 minutes.

 They turned out pretty, pretty good!